-lunacm:> role init -name Crypto User
+lunacm:> role init -name Crypto User Please attend to the PED.

 NOTE The gray Crypto User PED key is valid for the initial login only.
 The CU must change the initial credential on the key using the command role changepw during the initial login session, or a subsequent login.
 Failing to change the credential will result in a CKR\PIN\EXPIRED error when they perform role-dependent actions.